AkashPatel00/CIS-106-Akash-Patel/README.md

 ## Assignement 4

 This week I felt was fairly easy and self explantory it built off what we learned last week, however I felt that this week we had more freedom and since we had to use our IDEs and try not to rely on Flowgorithim I felt that we had more control.
 I enjoyed this week and felt this helped give me an idea of what concepts I knew and what I didn't.

+## Assignment 5

+This week I had personal issues which ate up a lot of my time and made it so I wasn't able to finish everything on time, however with that being said the use of functions in programming was definitely a confusing experience for me and it took a lot of outside resources for me to understand how to utilize them.